khorkina/MemsLearn/replit.md

 ## Recent Changes

 **2025-01-31**: Updated OpenAI API integration to use Vision models
-- Modified `/api/explain-meme` endpoint to analyze both meme images and text
+- Modified `/api/explain-meme` endpoint to analyze only meme images (visual content only)
-- Updated `/api/generate-lesson` endpoint to use visual analysis for vocabulary extraction
+- Updated `/api/generate-lesson` endpoint to extract vocabulary from visual elements only
-- Both endpoints now use GPT-4V (vision) for comprehensive meme understanding
+- Both endpoints now use GPT-4V (vision) for pure visual analysis of memes
+- Vocabulary and lessons generated based solely on what AI sees in images, not text captions
-- Enhanced accuracy by processing both visual elements and text content
+- Enhanced educational value by focusing on visual learning and object recognition

 ## Architecture Decisions